 All packages are sent in plastic-free wrapping using paper tape, and often recycled cardboard boxes from other local businesses (if you're wondering why you may occasionally receive a branded box or a box with traces of sellotape still stuck on!).
 I'm sure you'll agree that it's better to use again, than for these boxes to head straight to landfill.

-I have chosen to donate 5% of our profits to the Marine Conservation Society to support the amazing work they do protecting the oceans and wildlife.
+I have chosen to support the Marine Conservation Society by donating 1p of every £1 we sell, to support the amazing work they do protecting the oceans and wildlife.

 In addition, I try to work with brands that also give back - these are highlighted in our product descriptions.